 With a deep passion for ending the illegal trade in wildlife, Wendy most recently investigated the elephant ivory market in New York with help from New York's Department of Environmental Conservation.

 Clinton grew up on a farm near the world-famous Kruger National Park, where from an early age he had an extreme love of wildlife.
 He spent most of his childhood rehabilitating and re-wilding owls, duikers, mongooses, snakes, and tortoises.
-His passion for wildlife lead him to studying Animal Science at __ University, where he earned a bachelor’s degree with honours.
+His passion for wildlife lead him to studying Animal Science, where he earned a bachelor’s degree with honours.

 After graduating he worked for leading overland safari tour companies throughout South Africa, Swaziland, Botswana, Zambia, and Zimbabwe before spending the next eight years living and working as a teacher in Taiwan.